Effective experience rating for large insurance portfolios via surrogate modeling: A surrogate modeling approach

 for a different, yet very similar, function $\tilde G_{\Pi}(\cdot)$ that depends on the claim history only as a function of such sufficient statistic, which is of a much lower and fixed dimension than $\mathbf{Y}_n$.
+As such, from a complexity point of view, this function is simpler and easier to learn by a surrogate model.
+Therefore, it is desirable to work with sufficient statistics instead of the whole information of the claim history directly.

-For illustration, consider again the example above.
-In such a case, note that for exponential dispersion families, the sufficient statistic is given by $T(\mathbf{Y}_n) = \frac{\sum_{j=1}^n Y_j}{n}$ and so the simplified form of the function $G_{\Pi}(\cdot)$ is:
+To illustrate the concept, let's revisit the case related to exponential families as described in Equation (\ref{linearcred}).
+In this scenario, it becomes straightforward to identify a sufficient statistic and highlight the simplification of the pricing formula that ensues.
+To do so, note that for exponential dispersion families, the sufficient statistic is represented as $T(\mathbf{Y}_n) = \frac{\sum_{j=1}^n Y_j}{n}$.
+Consequently, the equivalent, albeit simplified, form of the function $G_{\Pi}(\cdot)$ becomes

-In practice, sufficient statistics might not be known depending on the complexity of the underlying Bayesian model and the heterogeneity of the data, however, one might still argue that if a summary statistic is able to summarize the information properly, then the above relationship between the posterior predictive distributions might hold approximately.
-This is indeed the idea of the so-called \emph{approximately sufficient statistics} in the context of Approximate Bayesian Computation (ABC), where inference is based on summary statistics rather than of the whole data, see \cite{joyce2008approximately}, \cite{sunnaaker2013approximate} and \cite{fearnhead2012constructing}, for further references.
-Along those lines, then one can aim to estimate the desired surrogate function, say $\hat{\tilde G}_{\Pi}(\cdot)$, based on approximately sufficient summary statistics.
-However, in order to use this approach for our credibility application, we must select a suitable summary statistic for the claim history $\mathbf{Y}_n$.
+In practice, sufficient statistics might not be known depending on the complexity of the underlying Bayesian model and the heterogeneity of the data, however, it is possible to have approximations for these quantities that are practical and lead to a similar result.
+Intuitively, one might argue that if a summary statistic $T(\mathbf{Y}_n)$ is not sufficient, yet it is able to summarize a large piece of the information properly, then the relationships in Equations (\ref{posteriors}) and (\ref{eqn3.1}) should hold approximately up to some extent.
+This is indeed the fundamental idea behind the literature on Approximate Bayesian Computation (ABC) to tackle issues in Bayesian inference, e.g., \cite{sisson2018handbook}, \cite{joyce2008approximately}, \cite{sunnaaker2013approximate} and \cite{fearnhead2012constructing} for further references.
+In such a context, the inference is based on summary statistics rather than on the whole data, which is usually more convenient from a computational perspective.
+Such summary statistics are not necessarily sufficient, yet still, provide as much information to have a similar inference as if the whole data was used.
+These statistics are much easier to compute than true sufficient statistics and provide reliable approximations for inference purposes (i.e. almost equality in Equation (\ref{posteriors}).